-Rationale: The main purpose of a cognitive assessment is to evaluate the impact of specific events including, but not limited to, head injury, decompression sickness with Central Nervous System involvement, atmosphere contamination, high CO2 levels, a change in normal behavior and any other indication of a reduced performance state.
+Rationale: The main purpose of a cognitive assessment is to evaluate the impact of specific events including, but not limited to, head injury, (DCS) with Central Nervous System (CNS) involvement, atmosphere contamination, high CO_2 levels, a change in normal behavior and any other indication of a reduced performance state.
 In order to maintain test proficiency and to obtain an in-flight baseline, regular in-flight assessments are required.

 Description: Performance functions to be assessed include, but are not limited to memory, attention, reasoning, and spatial processing.
-Assessments will consist of agency-specific cognitive assessment tests that require 30 minutes to complete (not including pre- and post-test activities).
+Assessments will consist of cognitive tests that require 30 minutes to complete (not including pre- and post-test activities).